nkoane/dijo/README.md

 ### How to run the application

-This is still work in progress, I'll add this once I have a working protoype.
+This is still work in progress, so bare with me until a working prototype is ready.

 #### Prerequisites